 ๐ฆ Custom Data Modules โ

 A profile data module corresponds to a plugin that owns profile-dependant data.
-MMOCore, MMOInventory have their own profile data module.
-When a player selects a profile, MMOProfiles asks to all profile data modules to load into server RAM the profile data of the selected player profile, for the given player.
+All MMO plugins have their own profile data module.
+When a player selects a profile, MMOProfiles asks to all profile data modules to load the profile data of the selected player profile, for the given player.
 MMOProfiles does not let the user play (nor quit the profile selection area) before ALL profile data modules have successfully loaded their profile-dependant data.

 If you have a plugin that owns profile-dependant data (quest progress, custom inventories, player leveling, professions, etc...) you will have to implement your own ProfileDataModule and register it in MMOProfiles.